April 30, 2019

 However, Bayer, the device manufacturer, did not warn women about the hormone imbalance they would experience when the IUD was removed.
 When the IUD is implanted in the uterus, the body stops producing progesterone, the hormone secreted by the device.
 When the device is removed, the body doesn’t begin to produce the hormone again right away.
 This creates a severe hormone imbalance in women.
 The imbalance is linked to several side effects and complications, now referred to as the “Mirena crash.”

-Mirena Removal Associated With Several Complications
+Mirena Crash is Associated With Several Complications

 Complications associated with the Mirena crash include: